 Be Sure To Eat!

 This may sound obvious, but don’t forget to eat.
 Depending on the location of your surgery, eating may become painful or inconvenient— while an impromptu diet may sound appealing, now is not the time to swear off food.
 Your body vitally requires nourishment when it is in a state of self-repair, and denying your system important nutrients could carry harmful consequences.
 If suffering from nausea, stick to simpler meals that are easier to keep down.
 If eating proves painful or uncomfortable but otherwise digestible, opt for calorically denser foods.
-If you can only handle ten bites per meal, make sure that your body is getting the most out of eat bite.
+If you can only handle ten bites per meal, make sure that your body is getting the most out of each bite.

 High-fiber foods help stabilize your digestive processes, and reduce the risk of constipation, a relatively common side effect of surgery.
 Popular foods include whole grain breads, fruit, vegetables, beans, and certain fiber-rich cereals.
 If concerned about constipation, avoid dehydrated or processed foods, dairy products, red meats, and sweets.